§ 1 Council bodies

 § 83 Accounts

 Those who receive funding under Article 81 or Article 82 must submit accounts for the previous year no later than 15 May.
-The Presidium must audit the accounts at its first meeting after 15 May and may set further rules for bookkeeping and accounting.
+The Control Committee reviews the accounts at its first meeting after 15 May.
+The Plenary may set additional rules for the accounts.

 § 84 Suspension of the Rules of Procedure